weiliddat/mgqpy/README.md

 ## Usage

-Test if an input matches the query.
+Test if an input satisfies a query.

 Invalid queries (e.g. using $and without a list) will automatically return False.